hardscrabble/hardscrabble.github.io/_posts/2014-11-28-git-fresh-branch.md

 While researching this post, I noticed that git-extras also offers a [gh-pages](https://github.com/tj/git-extras/blob/master/bin/git-gh-pages) script that is even more tailored to the use case from my example.
 Of course! :leaves:

+* * *

+**edit**: I probably should have slept on this post and actually explored more how it's working under the hood.
+But I did not.